top of page

 Multimedia Projects

-In our Critical Thinking class at Brooklyn College in 2017, the students were assigned a multimedia-research project that focused on the challenges they faced as incoming freshman.
+In our Critical Thinking class at Brooklyn College, the students were assigned a multimedia-research project that focused on the challenges they faced as incoming freshman.
 The students used social media platforms to document and showcase their engagement with these assigned projects.
 We integrated their hard skills (i.e., reading and writing) with developing their "soft skills," such as leadership, teamwork and conflict-resolution development.
 Length of video: 5 min.

 About Me